-With this aim, there is now a voluntary request to members to permit this at minimum cost with all or some of their entries.
+With this aim, there is now a voluntary request to members to permit this at zero or minimum cost with all or some of their entries.
 Please note this is a request, NOT a Rule of Entry.

-The entry form asks you to indicate whether ANY of your entries could be made available for other stations to show - rather, but not exactly, as we do with the winning and commended entries.
+The entry form asks you to indicate whether ANY of your entries could be made available for other stations to show.

-It will be for the entering station to decide if the transmission is permissible and, if so, on what terms.
+The entering station must decide if transmission is permissible and, if so, on what terms.
 This means that, unlike with the transmission of the winning entry, there may be some fees to pay for rights, international copies to be created, script production or administrative overheads.
-Also it will be for the receiving station to organise and pay for delivery of the programming.
+These will be payable by the transmitting station unless otherwise bilaterally agreed.
+Also, it will be for the receiving station to organise and pay for delivery of the programming.